bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 If I click left, it just moves it at the same speed and you can pick one of these built in options here to see what it looks like.
 We can change the amount of time.
 So that&apos;s starting slow and ending fast.
-Whereas if you were to do **easeOutCirc** it would be the other way around, start fast and slow.
+Whereas if you were to do <b>easeOutCirc</b> it would be the other way around, start fast and slow.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 371. code snippet for transition left (221) ~~~~~~~~~~~~~~~~~~~~~~~~-->